 1. Remember to let the dough rest in the fridge like described in the recipe.
 Do not skip these steps.

 2. When rolling the dough flat, do it gently and take you time.
 Try to avoid breaking the dough, which will reveal the butter inside.
 This is also described further down in the recipe.
+Let the dough rest in the fridge for about 15 minutes between the folding.

 And remember, practice makes perfect.
 Cooking in the kitchen, especially new and untried recipes, can be challenging.
 However, most of the times it is actually also pretty easy once you take the right amount of time and focus on reading the recipe – this is also the case for this Danish Pastry Dough.